IT Vendor Management: Complete Guide to Selection, Contracts, and Relationships

 Regular Check-ins:

-- Weekly status meetings
+- Weekly status meetings during implementation

-- Issue escalation
+- Issue escalation procedures

-- Scope management
+- Scope and timeline management

-- Quality assurance
+- Quality assurance checkpoints

 Go-Live Preparation:

-- User acceptance testing
+- User acceptance testing complete

-- Documentation review
+- Documentation reviewed and accessible

-- Rollback plan
+- Rollback plan documented and tested

-5. Ongoing Management
+Phase 5: Ongoing Management

-Vendor Performance Monitoring:
+Vendor Performance Monitoring

-Monthly Vendor Scorecard
+Monthly Vendor Scorecard:

 Vendor: _________________